adithyaselv/adithyaselv.github.io/projects.md

 * Implemented mathematical functions on Spartan 3E FPGA and used PWM technique to display basic shapes in a DSO.
-* Developed a technique to display any given image in a DSO with the help of image processing and python.
+* Developed a technique to display any given image in DSO with the help of image processing and python.

 ##### *Checkout the blog post about this project [here](https://adithyaselv.quora.com/Engineering-Art-and-Python-Connecting-the-Dots)* .